By Li Zhong, Italy

 What does it mean to be the pure in heart?
-Why should we be the pure in heart?
+Why should we be pure in heart?
 What should we do to be counted as people who are pure in heart?
-These questions are all very important to us, because only by being the pure in heart, can we welcome the Lord’s return, see Him and hear His voice in the last days, and thus have the opportunity to be saved by Him.
+These questions are all very important to us, because only when we act as people with pure hearts, can we welcome the Lord’s return, see Him and hear His voice in the last days, and thus have the opportunity to be saved by Him.

-Today, let’s study the Bible together, and see during the period of the Lord Jesus’ work, which people accepted the Lord Jesus with a pure heart and which people lost the salvation of the Lord because they didn’t have a pure heart.
+Now let’s study the Bible together, and see during the period of the Lord Jesus’ work which people accepted the Lord Jesus with a pure heart and which people lost the salvation of the Lord because they didn’t have a pure heart.

-At that time, the Lord Jesus preached in all places to spread the gospel of the kingdom of heaven and performed a lot of miracles.
-However, the Pharisees could not comprehend what the Lord Jesus had done, nor did they think that was God’s deeds.
-They believed that the Lord Jesus couldn’t possibly be the Messiah because, be it the Lord Jesus’ name, His appearance, His parentage or what He had done, none of them conformed to the record about the Messiah in the Old Testament.
+At that time, the Lord Jesus preached in many places to spread the gospel of the kingdom of heaven, and He also performed a lot of miracles.
+However, the Pharisees could not comprehend what the Lord Jesus was doing, nor did they think that was God’s deeds.
+They believed that the Lord Jesus couldn’t possibly be the Messiah because—be it the Lord Jesus’ name, His appearance, His parentage or what He had done—nothing about Him conformed to the prophecies about the Messiah in the Old Testament.
 They not only didn’t accept the redemptive work of the Lord Jesus, but also deceived the Jewish people into judging and blaspheming the Lord Jesus together with them.
-However, there were two kinds of people who treated the coming of the Lord Jesus differently when they heard the rumors and slanders.
+However, there were two kinds of people who treated the coming of the Lord Jesus differently, even after they heard the rumors and slanders.

 First of all, let’s take a look at the first kind of people.
 In John 10, it is said that on the Sabbath day the Lord Jesus cured a blind person in the temple and testified that He Himself was the good Shepherd, the Son of God, and that His authority came from God.
 But because of listening to the rumors from the Pharisees, some Jewish people stoned the Lord Jesus and said: “He has a devil, and is mad; why hear you him?”
 (John 10:20).
 “These are not the words of him that has a devil.
 Can a devil open the eyes of the blind?”
 (John 10:21).
 “For a good work we stone you not; but for blasphemy; and because that you, being a man, make yourself God” (John 10:33).
-Here we can see that the Jewish people did not take the Lord’s words and work seriously.
-They did not ponder whether there was truth in the Lord Jesus’ preaching, whether His preaching was beneficial and edifying to them, or whether His authority of performing miracles came from God.
-On the contrary, they followed the Pharisees blindly, condemning, judging, and blaspheming the Lord Jesus, and even stoning Him.
-Finally, the Jewish people followed the religious leaders in nailing the Messiah, whom they had been bitterly waiting for, to the cross.
-What they had done gravely offended God’s righteous disposition, which led to Israel being subjected to destruction and losing the opportunity of following the Lord forever.
-This is the lamentable end of those who did not carefully investigate the work and words of the Lord Jesus with a pure heart.
+Here we can see that the Jewish people did not take the Lord’s words or work seriously.
+They did not ponder whether there was truth in the Lord Jesus’ preaching, whether His preaching was beneficial and edifying to them, or whether His authority to perform miracles came from God.
+On the contrary, they followed the Pharisees blindly in condemning, judging, and blaspheming the Lord Jesus, and even stoned Him.
+Finally, the Jewish people followed their religious leaders in nailing the Messiah, whom they had been waiting for through thick and thin, to the cross.
+What they did gravely offended God’s righteous disposition, which led to Israel being subjected to destruction and the Israelites losing the opportunity of following the Lord forever.
+This was the lamentable end of those who did not carefully investigate the work and words of the Lord Jesus with a pure heart.

 From these two different results caused by different choices, we can see that those without pure hearts will suffer misfortune while those with pure hearts will be blessed.
 So having a pure heart is really very important for us to welcome the return of God.
-Having a pure heart means that we can discriminate between right and wrong among different views, and don’t listen to or obey others foolishly; we don’t randomly measure God’s work and words, but can personally investigate God’s work.
-Only in this way can we avoid making the great fault of forsaking the Messiah while waiting for Him, and have the opportunity to see God and hear God’s voice.
+Having a pure heart means that we can discriminate between right and wrong views, and not listen to or obey others foolishly; we won’t randomly try to measure God’s work and words, but will personally investigate God’s work.
+Only in this way can we avoid making the great mistake of forsaking the Messiah while waiting for Him, and so have the opportunity to see God and hear God’s voice.

 It says in the Bible: “Now all these things happened to them for ensamples: and they are written for our admonition, on whom the ends of the world are come” (1 Corinthians 10:11).
 It has been already more than two thousand years since the Pharisees deceived the believers into nailing the Lord to the cross.
-The record of this fact in the Bible gives us an admonishment: In dealing with the return of the Lord in the last days, we must not blindly forsake or condemn God’s work and words without seeking or investigating like the Pharisees and the muddled Jewish people without discernment.
+The record of this fact in the Bible is an admonishment for us: In dealing with the return of the Lord in the last days, we must not blindly forsake or condemn God’s work and words without seeking or investigating, like the Pharisees and the undiscerning, muddle-headed Jewish people.
 In order to be able to welcome the Lord like Peter, we must have clear and sober minds.
 Only by doing so can we receive God’s promise: “Blessed are the pure in heart: for they shall see God” (Matthew 5:8).